 When you want to maximize HGH production in the gym, here are the types of workouts you should focus on:

-Red light therapy is UV-free and produces a wavelength outside of those that damage skin.
-This creates healing benefits for the skin, which can increase collagen production, reduce acne or other imperfections, and even treat scars and stretch marks.
-More scientifically speaking, LED red light therapy stimulates fibroblasts to produce collagen while decreasing the enzymes that then break it down.
-By using this therapy, you can influence the production/destruction cycle of collagen, creating both physical and aesthetic benefits.
+Red LED light therapy – Red light of a particular wavelength creates healing benefits for the skin, which can increase collagen production, reduce acne or other imperfections, and even treat scars and stretch marks.
+LED red light therapy stimulates fibroblasts to produce collagen while decreasing the enzymes that then break it down.